• Menu

 The final resting place of Dana A. Dorsey, Miami’s first black millionaire, at Lincoln Memorial Park in the Brownsville neighborhood of Miami.

-H. E. S. Reeves
+Henry E. S. Reeves

 In 1921, Reeves became the sole owner of the publishing business and newspaper and relocated the business to 826 NW 3rd Avenue in Overtown.
 In 1923, the first issue of the weekly Miami Times was published.
-Today, the Miami Times weekly newspaper is still in operation and is considered the country’s oldest black-owned newspaper.
+Today, the Miami Times weekly newspaper is still operating and is considered the country’s oldest black-owned newspaper.

 Lincoln Memorial Park | Photo © 2018 Bullet, www.abandonedfl.com